-Hadoopoopadoop, Time and Material, and Sculpture in Our Time are by me, Peter Coates, a long-time software engineer and some-time artist (more about that below.)
-Just lately I’ve been concentrating on making art, but that’s coming off a few years doing big data in New York with the Hortonworks Hadoop platform with Hortonworks and elsewhere.
+Hadoopoopadoop, Time and Material, and Sculpture in Our Time are by me, Peter Coates, a longtime software engineer and sometime artist (more about that below.)
+Just lately, I’ve been concentrating on making art, but that’s coming off a few years doing big data in New York with the Hortonworks Hadoop platform.
+Now I’m getting deeper and deeper into the Internet of Things world, with a new startup out of France so the art will be slipping into the background again.
+This new gig will still be big data, and Hadoop will no doubt be in the mix, but it’s going to be a whole new constellation of technologies: The AWS IoT platform as well as AWS’s more conventional services, IoT devices, and all kinds of interesting protocols and hardware.
+It’s going to be interesting!

 My interest in Hadoop developed from a background in other distributed computing technologies, including CORBA, Tibco, JMS, Gigaspaces, and NoSQL databases.
-I’ve mostly used Java for the last few years, but I’ve worked with C, Smalltalk, C++, and many other languages.
+I’ve mostly used Java for the last few years, but I’ve worked with C, Smalltalk, C++, and many other languages, including just lately, Haxe.
+(If you haven’t seen Haxe yet, by all means check it out ASAP.)

-I have a side interest in probabilistic algorithms for processing information in unusual ways that aren’t necessarily classic “big data” (see the blog entries on analyzing Twitter and estimating Levenshtein distance from signatures.)
+I have a side interest in probabilistic algorithms for processing information in unusual ways that aren’t necessarily classic “big data” (see the blog entries on analyzing the Twitter firehose in real-time and estimating Levenshtein distance from signatures.)

-LaTex is a markup language similar to HTML, but for producing high quality typesetting.
-It’s widely used for mathematics and computer science papers, but it’s fully general—you can typeset pretty much anything with it from books to poetry.
-Hyperlatex lets you issue your document as a Web page by cross compiling it into HTML.
 Elements which are specific to the book or the Web page can be tagged for appropriate handling.
-Once the document is fully marked up, further change to the content automatically appear in both—there are no extra steps to issue the book.
+Once the document is fully marked up, further change to the content automatically appear in both—there are no extra steps to issue the book. which is generated as a PDF document.
+I plan to try publishing it in an edition of one using the Espresso book printing machine at Shakespeare and Co.

 Sculpture in Our Time is articles about aesthetics.
-It’s not updated much and I’m going to move it into one of the others.
+It’s not updated much and I’m going to merge it into one of the others.

 Time and Material is my place for general essays and comments.

-I’ve written about books for The Second Pass.
+I’ve also written about books for the, unfortunately, now-dormant The Second Pass.

 Below are some samples of my work in the plastic arts: